cassidyjames/cassidyjames.github.io/_posts/2022-11-28-ubuntu-summit.md

 Over the years I’ve helped build an app ecosystem built on open standards, and now at the Endless OS Foundation I work with organizations around the world deploying computers that run on Linux and open source technologies to dozens, hundreds, or thousands of people at a time.

-One of the recurring places I’ve noticed app developers struggling is their app’s metainfo—the structured data that essentially forms an app’s marketing page across all the app stores including Ubuntu Software, GNOME Software, KDE Discover, elementary AppCenter, and more.
+One of the recurring places I’ve noticed app developers struggling is their app’s MetaInfo—the structured data that essentially forms an app’s marketing page across all the app stores including Ubuntu Software, GNOME Software, KDE Discover, elementary AppCenter, and more.

 This talk helped break down how and why to think from a marketing mindset, and how to use MetaInfo to do so.